JustMrNone/Text-to-Speech/README.md

 or

-you can run python texttospeech.py "this a string" 1 to pass the string and the choice of your voice into program using argv if only text is provided it will read it in the default voice (0) or male
+you can run python texttospeech.py "this is a string" 1 to pass the string and the choice of your voice into program using argv if only text is provided it will read it in the default voice (0) or male